GannettDigital/api-docs/source/includes/_zapier.md

 5) Once that's done you can start creating an automation!
 Use a pre-made Zap or create your own with the Zap Editor.
 Creating a Zap requires no coding knowledge and you'll be walked step-by-step through the setup.

 6) Need inspiration?
-See everything that's possible with [LOCALiQ and Zapier](https://zapier.com/apps/LOCALiQ/integrations).
+See everything that's possible with [LocaliQ and Zapier](https://zapier.com/apps/LocaliQ/integrations).

 ### Creating a Zap?

 1) Click "Make a New Zap!" button in the upper right-hand corner of the Zapier® Dashboard

-2) Pick the LOCALiQ Contacts or Contact Interactions option as your Trigger
+2) Pick the LocaliQ Contacts or Contact Interactions option as your Trigger

 3) Choose the Action to map data to the receiving system (this could either be your CRM's app or a POST to an endpoint)